-It is my mission to help my clients find practices that bring them health, healing, and happiness through individually designed programs drawing on my clinical training in Western psychology, yoga, and the wisdom of our ancestors.
+My life purpose is to help you find the best combination of practices to bring health, equanimity, and happiness through individually designed programs.
+In supporting you during a challenging time in your life journey, I draw on my clinical training experience in Western psychology, my extensive knowledge of yoga, and my reverence for the wisdom of our ancestors.

 There was once an argument among the gods over where to hide the secret of life so that men and women would not find it.